productteams/brightworkers/site/content/products1.md

 image: /img/home/r831-jumbotron-9.jpg
 heading: What we offer
 description: >-
-  One of the joys ( not so much) of restoring boats is often once cannot work when the weather does not cooperate.
+  One of the joys of restoring boats is often once cannot work when the weather does not cooperate.
 During these periods we continue to hone our skills by making beautiful hand-made items that makes boats more beautiful
 intro:
   blurbs:
     - image: /img/20101-091 - 1.png